Big Bang GitLab Continuous Integration (CI) Workflow📜

 Network Creation📜

 For each cloud, a BigBang owned network will be created that conform with the appropriate set of tests about to be ran.
-For example, to validate that Big Bang deploys in a connected environment on AWS, a VPC, subnets, route tables, etc… are created, and the outputs are made available through terraform’s remote data source.
+For example, to validate that Big Bang deploys in a connected environment on AWS, a VPC, subnets, and/or route tables are created, and the outputs are made available through terraform’s remote data

 At this time the infrastructure testing pipeline is only utilizing internet-connect AWS govcloud.